why-not-try-calmer/openSUSE-docs-revamped-temp/project/docs/pipewire.md

 ### Installing

+!!! warning
-Warning: This removes the package `pulseaudio`
+	This removes the package `pulseaudio`.

 Install the package: